StanTraykov/dumbarb/README.md

    initialWait=2  # wait this number of seconds after starting engines
                   # (default 2).

+   moveWait=0.01  # wait this number of seconds before asking each engine
+                  # to generate a move (default 0.5)

 [LZ-2thr]
    # Command line for the engine (paths relative towkDir param)